dappforce/subsocial-docs/docs/tutorials/GetSUB/HydraDX.md

 like [Talisman](https://talisman.xyz/), [SubWallet](https://www.subwallet.app/), or [Nova Wallet](https://novawallet.io/) (Mobile),
 and some DOT tokens on Polkadot.

-1. Visit the [Cross-Chain](https://app.hydradx.io/cross-chain) page on HydraDX's app to transfer some DOT to HydraDX
+1. Visit the [Cross-Chain](https://app.hydradx.io/cross-chain) page on HydraDX's app to transfer some DOT to HydraDX.

-2. Select Polkadot as the Source Chain and HydraDX as the Destination Chain, DOT as the Transfer Asset, enter how much DOT you want to transfer, and hit the big pink Transfer button
+2. Select Polkadot as the Source Chain and HydraDX as the Destination Chain, DOT as the Transfer Asset, enter how much DOT you want to transfer, and hit the big pink Transfer button.

 ![](../../static/img/getsub1.png)

-3. Once the transfer is complete (it should take just a few seconds), go to the app's [Wallet](https://app.hydradx.io/wallet/assets) page and make sure DOT is set as the fee payment asset (**if you already have some HDX tokens you can skip this step**)
+3. Once the transfer is complete (it should take just a few seconds), go to the app's [Wallet](https://app.hydradx.io/wallet/assets) page and make sure DOT is set as the fee payment asset (**if you already have some HDX tokens you can skip this step**).

 ![](../../static/img/getsub2.png)